Christopher J Osborne

 Leitz Colorplan 90mm f/2.5

 So this is my first ever Leitz lens!
+Most Leitz lenses are well out of my price range!
+But a Leitz projector lens can be surprisingly affordable.
 My copy is a fairly early example, made in Germany and with a barrel constructed entirely out of metal.
 More modern examples have barrels made out of a mixture of metal and plastic and are made in Portugal.

 And here is my method for adapting this lens: